CapsAdmin/NattLua/README.md

 # About
-NattLua is a superset of LuaJIT that introduces a structural type system and type inference that aims to reflect the truth.
+NattLua is a superset of LuaJIT that introduces a structural type system and type inference that aims to be accurate.
 It's built to be an analyzer first with a typesystem to guide or override it on top.

 Complex type structures, involving array-like tables, map-like tables, metatables, and more are supported: